-MUST-KNOW TIPS FOR DIY ELECTRICAL WIRING PLUS SWITCHING
+MUST-KNOW TIPS FOR DO IT YOURSELF ELECTRICAL WIRING IN ADDITION TO SWITCHING

 1. Have the right tools handy

-2. Understand your wires
+2. Know your wires

-3. Three-inch rule
+3. Three-inch guideline

 It’s always better to have too much wire than not enough.
-You will find wire extensions available if you ending up cutting them short, but the wiring will work better if it is intact.
+You can find wire extensions available if you conclusion up cutting them short, but the wiring will work better if it is intact.

-Since a rule of thumb, you’ll want to have wiring that is very long to extend 3 inches outside of the electrical box.
+Because a rule of thumb, you’ll want to have cabling that is long enough to extend 3 inches outside of the electrical box.

 4. Hide spaces in drywall with oversized plates

-5. Top quality switches and shops are worth it
+5. High quality switches and shops are worth it

 6. Test the voltage